jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 <img src="/assets/dl/l2.png" style="border:none;width:80%">
 </div>

 Add a non-linear function after a linear equation can enrich the complexity of our model.
-These methods are usually call activation function.
+These methods are usually call **activation function**.
 Common functions are sigmoid, tanh and ReLU.

 #### Sigmoid
 Sigmoid is one of the earliest function used in deep networks.
-Neverthless, its importance is gradually replaced by other functions like ReLU.
+Neverthless, as an activation function, its importance is gradually replaced by other functions like ReLU.
 Currently, sigmoid function is more popular as a gating function in LSTM/GRU (an "on/off" gate) to selectively remember or forget information.

 <div class="imgcap">
 <img src="/assets/dl/sigmoid.png" style="border:none;width:50%">